ros1995/anoninja/README.md

 ### Wins

--   Acheieved a minimum viable product that met the task requirements
+-   Achieved a minimum viable product that met the task requirements - user is able to create a post and be redirected to their new post
--   User is able to create a post and be redirected to their new post
+-   Connected API to database, and improved our knowledge and understanding of MongoDB
--   Managed to connect API to database, and improved our knowledge and understanding of MongoDB
+-   Managed to containerise our app using Docker
 -   Successfully connected server to client
 -   Good git flow - appropriate division of tasks and no issues with conflicts

 ### Challenges

 -   Not having enough time to perform (optional) unit/integration.
 However these can be done at a later date.
--   Not knowing how to send the id from server back to the client to redirect users to their new post.
+-   Not knowing how to send the id from the server back to the client to redirect users to their new post.
 This was later solved by checking the MongoDB documentation
 -   Getting errors for sending new posts - this was due to errors in the create post function in the model

 ## Bugs